 Let’s go back to off-grid and stand-alone systems for a minute because this is where snow management actually deserves a bit of extra attention.
 Like we mentioned before, snow can be manually removed from the surface of the solar panels with a soft brush, just make sure that your safety comes first!

-We do not recommend climbing on top of a 20-foot-high roof in the middle of the winter to brush the snow off your solar panels.
+recommend climbing on top of a 20-foot-high roof in the middle of the winter to brush the snow off your solar panels.

 Additionally, any activity that involves something like a brush contacting the surface of the solar panels should be checked to confirm it won’t void the manufacturer’s warranty.